Army influenced Editors Guild to publish ‘most biased’ report on Manipur violence: Meitei group

 The guild flagged several instances of the media spreading disinformation and suggested that the state leadership was partisan during the conflict.
 “Meitei media became a party to the vilification of the security forces, especially the Assam Rifles,” it added.

-In its statement on Tuesday, the Coordinating Committee on Manipur Integrity, an umbrella organisation of six groups representing Meitei interests, alleged that the report “clearly indicates that there is a deep nexus between the Indian Army influencing the press media’s cheapest editor’s body in the world to work beyond their ethical practices”.
+In a statement on Tuesday, the Coordinating Committee on Manipur Integrity, an umbrella organisation of six groups representing Meitei interests, alleged that the report “clearly indicates that there is a deep nexus between the Indian Army influencing the press media’s cheapest editor’s body in the world to work beyond their ethical practices”.

 Somorendro Thokchom, media coordinator of the Coordinating Committee on Manipur Integrity, claimed that the Editors Guild trip had been sponsored by Indigenous Tribal Leaders’ Forum, an organisation of the Kuki-Zo community.